ray-project/ray/doc/source/serve/faq.rst

 How fast is ray serve?
 ----------------------
-We are continuously benchmark Ray Serve.
-We can confidently say Ray Serve's overhead is single digit millisecond, often times just 1-2 milliseconds.
-So that's the latency.
-What about throughput?
-Serve is horizontally scalable.
-This means you can just add more machines.
-If you double the machine, you can double your queries per second.
-On a single machine with few cores, Serve can achieve about 3-4k qps.
+We are continuously benchmarking Ray Serve.
+We can confidently say Ray Serve's overhead is single digit milliseconds, often times just 1-2 milliseconds.
+For throughput, Serve achieves about 3-4k qps on a single machine, but is horizontally scalable so you can add more machines to increase the overall throughput.

-How does Ray Serve make projects scalable without Flask?
+Does Ray Serve use Flask?
 --------------------------------------------------------
 Flask is only used as a web request object for servable to consume the data.
 We actually use the fastest Python web server: uvicorn as our web server, alongside with the power of Python asyncio.
-To emphasize Flask is just the request object and data type.
-Not the web server.
+To emphasize Flask is just the request object and data type, not the web server.

 Can I use asyncio along with Ray Serve?
 ---------------------------------------